Next: Package draw, Previous: Package diag [Contents][Index]

 Next: Pareto Random Variable, Previous: Continuous Uniform Random Variable, Up: Functions and Variables for continuous distributions [Contents][Index]

-The logistic distribution is a continuous distribution where it’s cumulative distribution function is the logistic function.
+The logistic distribution is a continuous distribution where its cumulative distribution function is the logistic function.

 Returns the value at x of the density function of a